nvaccess/nvda/devDocs/githubIssueTemplateExplanationAndExamples.md

 > * NVDA 2018.1 - no error sound
 > * NVDA 2018.2 - has error sound

-#### If addons are disabled, is your problem still occurring?
+#### If NVDA add-ons are disabled, is your problem still occurring?

 In many cases issues could be caused by an addon not working correctly or conflicting with other features already integrated in NVDA itself.
 Therefore, it is recommended to reproduce issues with all addons disabled.
 In case the issue is caused by an addon, it is recommended to contact the author of the addon first.

-#### Did you try to run the COM registry fixing tool in NVDA menu / tools?
+#### Does the issue still occur after you run the COM Registration Fixing Tool in NVDA's tools menu?

 COM DLL files, which i.e. the IAccessible COM interface depends on, can get unregistered after installing and uninstalling different programs on a computer.